- Module Code:

 Scope and syllabus

-The course for beginners provides an introduction to Japanese language with both practical written and spoken Japanese.
-The three types of script, Hiragana, Katakana and 200 Chinese characters will be introduced.
+The module for beginners provides an introduction to Japanese language with both practical written and spoken Japanese, with an emphasis on the former.
+The three types of script, hiragana, katakana and 188 Chinese characters will be introduced.

 - Supplementary material: Workbook

 From Monday of Week 1 of your study, you will be using the hiragana script (not Romanization).
 Our Japanese lectors will of course be giving you guidance about using and writing Japanese scripts in Week 1, but you will benefit from familiarizing yourself with the script before coming to class.
 Please click the 'Hiragana and Katakana Preparation' link on the right hand side on this page for more information.